 - Crockpots are a boon.
 Find time in the morning to prepare and load, or one can do some prep at night and fill up in the morning.
 Easy wash up at night and suitable for one-pot meals.

 - Have lots of green tea in the morning or sip warm water throughout the day.
 This will assist in any food cravings.
-I can recommend – Shincha Australian Green tea from Perfect South –https://perfectsouth.com.au as an excellent premium low-cost tea.
+I recommend Shincha Australian Green tea from Perfect South –https://perfectsouth.com.au as an excellent premium low-cost tea.
 Sipping warm water with meals or weak ginger tea is another trick to help you feel full.
 Warm water can be consumed during the day, all day, for better digestion.

-- Once you have achieved your pattern, then try portion control, i.e. smaller portions of meals.
+- Once you have achieved your pattern, try portion control, i.e. smaller portions of meals.
 It will not work if you do not have established routines.